bitwiseworks/python-os2/Doc/library/sqlite3.rst

    *detect_types* defaults to 0 (i. e. off, no type detection), you can set it to any combination of :const:`PARSE_DECLTYPES` and :const:`PARSE_COLNAMES` to turn type detection on.

+   By default, *check_same_thread* is :const:`True` and only the creating thread may use the connection.
+If set :const:`False`, the returned connection may be shared across multiple threads.
+When using multiple threads with the same connection writing operations should be serialized by the user to avoid data corruption.

    By default, the :mod:`sqlite3` module uses its :class:`Connection` class for the connect call.
 You can, however, subclass the :class:`Connection` class and make